bughi04/expense-management/README.md

 A comprehensive expense management system with **dual interfaces**: a JavaFX desktop GUI and a RESTful API backend.
 Features **AI-powered currency predictions** using custom-built machine learning algorithms (linear regression) for 7-day exchange rate forecasting.

-> **Note**: This project was designed and implemented by me, with selective use of AI tools for research, refactoring, and productivity - similar to modern IDE assistance.

 ## Key Features

 ### Core Functionality